Veteran AP reporter, editor Robert Barr dies at age 71

 Yet some of his most moving stories were about the kind of regular people who only read about luxuries such as the Concorde.

-A graduate of the University of Colorado, Barr joined the Associated Press in 1971 and retired in 2017.
-The obituary for physicist Stephen Hawking carried Barr’s byline when it was published after the physicist’s death in March because Barr wrote the version prepared in advance — a common journalistic practice for well-known figures.
+A graduate of the University of Colorado, Barr joined The Associated Press in 1971 and retired in 2017.
+Yet the AP’s obituary for physicist Stephen Hawking carried Barr’s byline when it was published after the physicist’s death in March since Barr wrote a version of it in advance — a common journalistic practice for well-known figures.

+The AP’s obit “prep” files have many more as yet unpublished pieces penned by Barr.

-“Most of Bob’s finest work carries someone else’s byline,” Shawn Pogatchnik, who worked closely with Barr on shaping AP’s coverage of Ireland throughout the 1990s.
+“Most of Bob’s finest work carries someone else’s byline,” said Shawn Pogatchnik, who worked closely with Barr on shaping AP’s coverage of Ireland throughout the 1990s.
 “He conducted himself without a trace of ego and sought no accolades.
-Despite this, it is fitting that Bob’s own byline will continue to grace the AP wires for many years to come, because over the past decade he penned scores of advance obituaries of many of the world’s most notable thinkers, writers and leaders.”
+Despite this, it is fitting that Bob’s own byline will continue to grace the AP wires for many years to come.”

 Barr married fellow AP journalist Sue Leeman in 2001.
 She survives him, together with her two children, Alexandra Ball, 27 and Michael Ball, 24.
 He is also survived by a sister, Kris Ottoson, of Lafayette, Colorado.